 Never cut the other side of the hedge with the rotor facing towards you.
 Debris would have a direct path to you and you are more likely to hit dangerous objects, as you cannot see them.

 7.11 CUTTING THICKNESS

-Annual or biennial growth only should be cut.
-The above is a guide to maximum sizes.
+The below is a guide to material sizes.

 7.12 REMOVING FOREIGN OBJECTS OR BLOCKAGE FROM THE MACHINE

 Refer to section 2.8 - Accident prevention when removing a foreign object or blockage.